Guidance for patient screening

 - check a patients’ bowel and cervical screening history

-- order them a new bowel testing kit.
+- order patients a new bowel testing kit.

 Clinical and screening guidelines